Braided distributivity: Deriving Laplaza's requirements

-It remains to prove the implication $\text{XVIII}\implies\text{XVII}$.
+\begin{proposition} Laplaza's requirement XVIII implies his requirement XVII both in his original context and in the isomorphism-bound version of his context. \end{proposition}

+\begin{proof}[Proof of the proposition] Actually, the two contexts coincide for the present purpose, because Laplaza requires the relevant distributivity maps $\lambda^*$ and $\rho^*$ to be isomorphisms.

 We note that XVIII and XVII are the analogs of VI and VIII, respectively, where the sum of two terms $C\oplus D$ in VI and VIII is replaced by the sum of no terms, 0, in XVIII and XVII.
 Our proof of $\text{VI}\implies\text{VIII}$ can be made into a proof of $\text{XVIII}\implies\text{XVII}$ by systematically replacing binary sums with nullary sums throughout the computation.
 Some parts of the computation simplify, and we present here the resulting proof of $\text{XVIII}\implies\text{XVII}$.